kfjahnke/envutil/README.md

 the image is wide and high.
 A different notion is 'center-to-center' measuring, where the X degrees refer to the area enclosed between the marginal pixels seen as points in space (the convex hull).
-Cubemaps with this type of filed of view mesurement can be processed by passing --ctc 1 (for 'center-to-center'). envutil can also process cubemaps with cube face images with larger field of view than ninety degrees (pass --cmbfov).
+Cubemaps with this type of field of view mesurement can be processed by passing --ctc 1 (for 'center-to-center'). envutil can also process cubemaps with cube face images with larger field of view than ninety degrees (pass --cmbfov).
 Cubemaps can also be passed as six single cube face images.
 The images